Multi-modal MRI for personalised MS progression prediction

 Summary

-Despite substantial improvements in treatments that prevent relapses and lesion formation, people with MS are still unable to predict how their disease will progress and which level of disability they will face in the future.
+Despite substantial improvements in treatments that prevent relapses and lesion formation, people with multiple sclerosis (MS) are still unable to predict how their disease will progress and the level of disability they will face in the future.

 lead investigator